 Access Control Intro

 Geographical access control may be enforced by personnel, for example, a guard or ticket checker, with a device such as a turnstile.
 There may be fences to avoid circumventing this access control.
 An alternative of access control in the strict sense (physically controlling access itself) is a system of checking authorized presence.

-The term access control refers to the practice of restricting entrance to a property, a building, or a room to authorized persons.
-Physical access control can be achieved by a human, through mechanical means such as locks and keys, or through technological means such as access control systems like the mantrap, a mechanical device for capturing trespassers.
+The term access control refers to the practice of permitting entrance to a property, a building, or a room to authorized persons.
+Physical access control can be achieved by security personnel, through mechanical means such as locks and keys, or through technological means such as electronic access control systems.
 Within these environments, physical key management may also be employed as a means of further managing and monitoring access to mechanically keyed areas or access to certain small assets.

 Physical Access Control

 Physical access control is a matter of who, where, and when.
 An access control system determines who is allowed to enter or exit, where they are allowed to exit or enter, and when they are allowed to enter or exit.
 Historically, this was partially accomplished through keys and locks.
 When a door is locked, only someone with a key can enter through the door, depending on how the lock is configured.

 Mechanical locks and keys do not allow restriction of the key holder to specific times or dates.
 Mechanical locks and keys do not provide records of the key used on any specific door, and the keys can be easily copied or transferred to an unauthorized person.
 When a mechanical key is lost or the key holder is no longer authorized to use the protected area, the locks must be re-keyed.